 For example, many organizations find themselves trying to grow their channel and are focused on partner recruitment.
 These organizations should consider PRM systems that offer core partner onboarding capabilities, including contracts and business planning management.
 These modules allow vendors to automate the entire partner sign-up, training and onboarding process to ensure partners enjoy a friction-free experience when they join a vendor’s partner network.
 A partner’s initial experience with a channel organization is crucial, and may well determine whether the partner remains engaged or loses interest.
 It’s essential that partners have an opportunity to learn how the vendor’s partner program works in a user-friendly, stepwise fashion.
 This is a where having a best-in-class PRM system can make a huge difference.

 There are about a dozen PRM systems providers in the global marketplace today.
 Most of them can offer a bare-bones portal using open source content management software, but very few can provide the rock-solid web application infrastructure that ZINFI offers.
-We can tailor a system to meet any organization’s current and long-term needs, ranging from our JumpStart experience that provides a partner portal and core content-sharing capabilities to a comprehensive Unified Channel Management (UCM) system that encompasses partner relationship management (PRM), partner marketing management (PMM) and partner sales management (PSM).
+We can tailor a system to meet any organization’s current and long-term needs, ranging from our JumpStart experience that provides a partner portal and core content-sharing capabilities to a comprehensive Unified Channel Management (UCM) system that encompasses partner relationship management (PRM), partner marketing management (PMM).
 Most importantly, the ZINFI system you begin with will be able to seamlessly evolve right alongside your channel program.
 All you have to do is turn on additional modules or applications over a period of time as your requirements change.